cmu-phil/tetrad-fx/src/main/java/io/github/cmuphil/tetradfx/ui/ReadMe.md

 * Allow the user to delete projects in a session.
 * Allow the user to define background knowledge for a search.
 * Allow the user to run select algorithms with and without background knowledge.
-* Allow the user to set parmaeters for each search.
+* Allow the user to set parameters for each search.
 * Allow the suer to switch back and forth between analyses for loaded datasets.
 * Allow notes to be taken on each component with notes on parameters settings as well.
-* Allow grpahs to be laid out in various ways.
+* Allow graphs to be laid out in various ways.
 * Allow transformations of data and graphs.
 * Allow some tutorial games to be played.
 * Allow the user to enter valence information per variable.
-* Allow the user to save out sesssions by zipping the contents of the session directory and unzip them by unzipping (programmatically).
-The user is free to unzip these thenskves abd recover easily readable text files defining the session.
+* Allow the user to save out sessions by zipping the contents of the session directory and unzip them by unzipping (programmatically).
+The user is free to unzip these themselves abd recover easily readable text files defining the session.

 TODO FOR THE FIRST DRAFT BY THE END OF SEPTEMBER, AFTER WHICH WE WILL STOP AND DECIDE WHETHER TO CONTINUE: